trisbee/policies/pay/merchant/terms_CZ_en.md

-These Terms and Conditions enter into force and take effect on 29 January 2023.
+These Terms and Conditions enter into force and take effect on 5 February 2023.